Data connector for SFTP

-The contents of one of these files can just be put straight into the "Authorised Keys" field on the bunker UI.
+The contents of one of these files can just be put straight into the "Authorized Keys" field on the Bunker UI.
 An example format for the ecdsa file:

 2) Alternatively, you can SSH into your server then generate a key pair using the following command "ssh-keygen -F <hostname>" then look up in your local known_hosts file for the public key for that host.

 You can ignore this field if you are not uploading an encrypted file.

 Your Bunker will generate a public/private key pair.
 You can use the GPG public key provided here to encrypt your file.
 The encrypted file will be decrypted using the Bunker’s private key when you upload the file.

 When you entered all required fields, click Connect to take you to the Download page, where you can select the files to import.

 If you are experiencing slower than expected import/export speeds and you're using a VPN or firewall that can block data upload or download, please refer to whitelisting IP addresses.

 Next, click on a filename in the table to copy it to the File name box and select Download, then Connect.